 To specify a search form using ABASE, you will use at least the table="?", columns="?", elements="?" and form="?" attributes.
 If you would like your search results to appear on the same page, you do not need to specify the URL page of the search results in the form="" attribute.

 [abase form="1,search" table="employees" columns="first_name,last_name$Search Employees" elements="first_name,last_name"]

-On the same page, place the following shortcode to display a table with the results of the search.
+On the searh results page, place the following shortcode to display a table with the results of the search.
 This example shows the use of the optional where="" attribute to restrict the search to records with

 First you need a way to identify the record you want to update.
 To do so, we can use the rlink attribute to specify the first name as a "record" link.